KNFullStack/Milestone-Project-2/README.md

 ## User Stories
 ### First Time Visitors
 * What would I want to see as a first time visitor?
-  1. Establish the theme upon seeing the first page.
+  1. Establish the theme upon first interactions.
   2. Easily find the button to play the game.
   3. Have feedback (visual or auditory) if a match is correct or incorrect.
   4. See my current score as I play the game.